vaginessa/Scribd-Downloader/README.rst

 |PyPi Version| |Build Status|

-(A better online service I found https://dlscrib.com/, created by `Erik Fong`_).
+(I also found an online service https://dlscrib.com/ created by `Erik Fong`_.
+It doesn't use this script as some people seem to think!).

--  This python script allows downloading of Scribd documents.

--  It does not matter if the pages are blurred or require authentication, this script will still do the job.
+This python script allows downloading of Scribd documents.
+It does not matter if the pages are blurred or require authentication, this script will still do its job.

--  There are two types of documents on Scribd:
+There are two types of documents on Scribd:

 -  Documents made up using a collection of images and
 -  Actual documents where the text can be selected, copied etc.